mukil/stableviews/README.md

 You can find the most recent builds of DeepaMehta **4.8** and the two required plugins at [http://download.deepamehta.de/nightly/](https://download.deepamehta.de/nightly/).

-After working in and having created a DeepaMehta 4 Topicmap you can use the ``View in stableviews'' button in the lower left corner of the Webclient.
+After working in and having created a DeepaMehta 4 Topicmap you can use the `View in stableviews` button in the lower left corner of the Webclient.
 Clicking on it you'll open the current map in the stableviews ui.

-In DeepaMehta's `Help` menu you'll find the links to the `Hexago View` and `Timeline View`.
+In DeepaMehta's `Help` menu you'll addtionally find the links to the `Hexagon View` and `Timeline View`.

 #### Development